one-click-studio/smelter-crash/CRASH_EXPLAINATION.md

 ## Explanation

-The crash occurs in CEF, in the `ReportAppleAllocStats` function from `malloc_dump_provider.cc` (see [source code](https://chromium.googlesource.com/chromium/src.git/+/refs/tags/132.0.6834.83/base/trace_event/malloc_dump_provider.cc#452)).
+Using GDB, we identified that the crash occurs in CEF, in the `ReportAppleAllocStats` function from `malloc_dump_provider.cc` (see [source code](https://chromium.googlesource.com/chromium/src.git/+/refs/tags/132.0.6834.83/base/trace_event/malloc_dump_provider.cc#452)).

-This is part of a thread responsible for collecting memory usage statistics.
+This is part of a thread called "MemoryInfra", responsible for collecting memory usage statistics.
 On Linux, it relies on GLIBC's `mallinfo` or `mallinfo2`.
-Whether one or the other is used is determined during the build:
+Whether one or the other is used is determined during CEF's build:
 ```c++
 #if defined(__GLIBC__) && defined(__GLIBC_PREREQ)
 #if __GLIBC_PREREQ(2, 33)